 - 26% of women had personal relationships break down

 What’s worse is that when women approached a health professional about their concerns after surgery, a staggering 38% were told that nothing could be done and only 11% saw improvement.

 The responses that we have received are harrowing, but we know we’ve barely scratched the surface.

 We have been overwhelmed by the responses we have received for our survey and wish to thank all of the women who have bravely shared their experiences of pelvic mesh implants.
-We have now had over 2000 responses which will support our senate inquiry.
-We will contine this critical work and continue making recommendations to the inquiry.
+We have now had over 2220 responses with this information being used in our submission to the senate inquiry.
+Our survey will close on August 31.

 What do we need from you?

 Health Issues Centre is a not for profit which has independently funded this research to date.
 But we need your help to continue the campaign.
-We are seeking donations to continue this important work throughout May ahead of preparing a senate inquiry submission.
+We are seeking donations to continue this important work.

 Help us put the spotlight on an issue that is largely under-reported and give mesh-affected women the voice they deserve to have heard.